we-data-ch/blog/content/post/2023-06-26-let-s-contribute/index.md

 blogdown:::new_post_addin()
 ```

 This will open a dialogue where you can fill in details about your post like its title, author name, date, and more.
-If you don't know what a field mean, just let it blank, you can always change it later in the YAML (header of the file, meaning the first part).
-You can either chose Rmarkdown or markdown (if you don't want to add code). **You don't know R/markdown?** [here is an introduction video](https://www.youtube.com/watch?v=asHhuHRxhvo). **If you don't want to learn markdown (which is to bad becase it is very easy), you can still use a tricks (See in the step 5 "Visual" subsection)!**
+If you don't know what a field means, just let it blank, you can always change it later in the YAML (header of the file, meaning the first part).
+You can either chose Rmarkdown or markdown (if you don't want to add code). **You don't know R/markdown?** [here is an introduction video](https://www.youtube.com/watch?v=asHhuHRxhvo). **If you don't want to learn markdown (which is to bad because it is very easy), you can still use a trick (see in the step 5 "Visual" subsection)!**

 #### Step 5: Edit the Document